 Doug is a lifelong Cobb County resident and graduated from Campbell High School and Kennesaw State University.
 He developed his roots as a businessman as a third-generation Cobb County business owner, operating the family business that includes operating commercial properties and a chain of Dairy Queen restaurants in Metro Atlanta.

-Doug and his wife, Della, currently reside in the city of Smyrna and are raising their two daughters, Gray and Honor.
+Doug and his wife, Della, currently reside in the Forest Hills neighborhood of Smyrna and we they are raising their two daughters, Gray and Honor.